 Composite weight sensitivity.
 The current weights are calibrated to current operational priorities.
 As the agent economy matures, weights will shift.
 Detection latency results are weight-dependent; future weight changes may improve or worsen the substrate's resilience.

 Adversary cost.
-The protocol does not model the adversary's cost to sustain a drift attack.
+The paper does not model the adversary's cost to sustain a drift attack.
 In reality, sustaining a drift requires continuous prompt injection or model manipulation, which has cost.
-A bounded adversary may not be able to sustain the 24-hour Class III window, limiting the realistic worst case.
+The substrate's 30-90 day windowed dimensions imply a longer maximum window in principle, but a bounded adversary may not be able to sustain the attack for that duration, limiting the realistic worst case.

 10. Conclusion